 Jack Fleck beats Ben Hogan in 1955 U.S. Open

 Back in 1955, Jack Fleck, a municipal course pro from Iowa, pulled off one of the biggest shock wins in the history of golf as he defeated the great Ben Hogan in a playoff to win the U.S. Open.
-Hogan was looking to win a fifth U.S. Open title but was denied by Fleck, who took the trophy using clubs manufactured by Hogan’s company!
+Hogan was looking to win a fifth U.S. Open title but was denied by Fleck, who won the event using clubs manufactured by Hogan’s company!

 Super Bowl III

 Entering Super Bowl III, it was widely accepted that the NFL champion Baltimore Colts were far better than the AFL champion New York Jets.
 Three days before the game took place, Jets quarterback Joe Namath boldly predicted “We’re gonna win the game.
 I guarantee it.”
 He was right.
 The Jets shocked the whole of America by winning the game 16-7.

 The "Miracle” Mets